learn-co-curriculum/html-css-cli-basics/README.md

 ### Moving Through the Filesystem

 Another useful ability is to be able to move about the file system by changing your location from one to another.
 To do so, we use the `cd` command which stands for change directory.
 This command accepts as an argument the location you wish to change to i.e: `cd foldername`.
-Let's say we had a folder called "dev" that was right inside our current location.
-Then we could type `cd dev` to move into that folder.
+Let's say we had a folder called "labs" that was right inside our current location.
+Then we could type `cd labs` to move into that folder.
 If we wanted to leave a folder and go up to the parent folder we were in previously we can type `cd ..` here the ".." represents the location of the parent folder of the one you are currently in.

 ### Auto-completetion

 Pressing the tab key will auto-complete the names of files and folders.
-For example if your wanted to change directpry into the dev folder you could type `cd d` then hit the tab key which should complete the name as `cd dev/`.
+For example if your wanted to change directory into the dev folder you could type `cd l` then hit the tab key which should complete the name as `cd lab/`.
 Then you can press the return key to execute the command.
 If there are multiple files or folders with the same characters you might need to type out a little more of the filename to get it to work.
-If there is more than ne possible file with the same starting characters, on Mac hitting tab twice will display a list of possible files or folders that you might be refering to.
+If there is more than one possible file with the same starting characters, hitting tab twice will display a list of possible files or folders that you might be refering to.
 Simply finish typing a few more of the characters and hit tab again to auto-complete the rest.

 ### Creating Directories